NicoMartina/cashflow-uretek-argentina/README.md

 This is a modern, enterprise-grade RESTful API designed to manage the financial operations of Uretek Argentina.
 The core functionality is to provide real-time Revenue Allocation across predefined budget categories (e.g., Marketing, Payroll) and generate structured, aggregated Financial Reporting (monthly/yearly totals).

-This system was architected, developed, and deployed by me (Nicolás Martina) as the company's Lead Software Engineer, establishing the entire IT infrastructure and development workflow.
+This system was architected, developed, and deployed by me.

 **🛠️ Technology Stack**